Starship Operators: Primary (Command) Bridge

 The commanding officer of the Amaterasu.
 He is an excellent administrator but easily cracks under the pressures of battle.
 The only thing that prevents him from totally folding under the pressure at times is his pride as a man and officer.
 Captain Kanzaki is slightly pessimistic but he and the others use that nature to find flaws in combat plans and ways of improving the plans for maximum efficiency.
 Cisca is considered to be one of the leaders by the Kingdom.
-He was one of the two people on the ship that is aware that someone else is pulling the strings behind the scenes.
+He was one of the two people on the ship who are aware that someone else is pulling the strings behind the scenes.